kubabuda/sw_api/README.md

 - connect these two in dependency injection bootstrapper in API configuration

 For CRUD demo repository directly in controller would suffice, but for app lasting any longer its lifesaver.
+For now API model == domain model == DB Entity.
+After demo it would be better to separate these and connect using AutoMapper, for demo it seems overkill.

 ### Authorization